wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_getBalance.md

 ---
-title: etc:eth_getBalance \[POST\]
+title: eth_getBalance - Ethereum Classic
-description: Returns the account balance of the specified address.
+description: Example code for the eth_getBalance json-rpc method. Сomplete guide on how to use eth_getBalance json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters